INEXdev/ArduinoSTM32/README.md

 Last update :

+20 Nov 2022
+ : Update Libraries for INEX's POP-32 board (In development !!!)
+ - If you had ever install previous date version, please remove and re-install for new integrity update again.

 22 Oct 2022
  : first preview for INEX's POP-32 board (In development !!!)

 INEX Arduino STM32 core addon
 work on Arduino IDE 1.8.x https://www.arduino.cc/en/software
-for 64bit Windows user can try new Arduino IDE 2.0 RC (In development, testing, If any error please inform me at dev[at]inex.co.th)
+for 64bit Windows user can try new Arduino IDE 2.0.2 (In development, testing, If any error please inform me at dev[at]inex.co.th)

 # Board support